-We remark that if $0 \leq \al \leq 1$, then $(1-\al) \sigma_q + \al \delta_0$ is infinitely divisible, since convex combinations of two geometric distributions are infinitely divisible (see pp.379--380 in Steutel and van Harn \cite{SvH}), and the Dirac measure $\dl_0$ is a limit of geometric distributions.
-Assertions $(a)$ and $(b)$ show in what extent this fact can be generalised to negative $\al$.
+We remark that if $0 \leq\alpha\leq1$, then $(1-\alpha) \sigma_q + \alpha\delta_0$ is infinitely divisible, since convex combinations of two geometric distributions are infinitely divisible (see pages 379--380 in Steutel and van Harn \cite{SvH}), and the Dirac measure $\delta_0$ is a limit of geometric distributions.
+Assertions \textup{(a)} and \textup{(b)} show to what extent this fact can be generalized to negative $\alpha$.